US Made Supply

 Does a 2.5 lb fire extinguisher meet DOT requirements?

 It depends on the UL rating, not the weight.
-The Buckeye 2.5 lb ABC extinguisher (model 13315) is UL-rated 1-A:10-B:C. Its B:C component of 10-B:C exceeds the 5 B:C federal minimum for standard commercial motor vehicles.
+A 2.5 lb ABC dry-chemical extinguisher rated 1-A:10-B:C exceeds the 5 B:C federal minimum for standard commercial motor vehicles by its 10-B:C component.
 Weight refers to the amount of dry chemical agent inside; the UL rating measures actual fire suppression capability.
+Note that the 2.5 lb 1-A clears DOT but doesn't satisfy Cal/OSHA 8 CCR §3702 (where it applies) or NFPA 10's ordinary-hazard 2-A guidance — see Fleet Outfitting for the size-selection logic.

 What is the difference between extinguisher weight and UL rating?